Utah Sex Crimes Defense Attorneys

 FREE INITIAL CONSULTATION—JAIL VISITS

-If you have been charged with a Utah sex offense crime, the initial consultation is always free to meet with the Utah criminal defense attorneys at Howard Lewis & Petersen, PC.
+If you have been charged with a Utah sex offense crime, the initial consultation is always free to meet with Utah Sex Crimes Defense Lawyer Jake Gunter.

 Our attorneys make jail and home visits when needed and take sharp intervention with the attorney-client privilege to avoid future police interrogation.